KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 How to edit an existing title
 -----------------------------

-Right-click the title clip in the Project Tree and select :guilabel:`Clip properties`.
+Right-click the title clip in the Project Bin and select :guilabel:`Clip properties`.

 Template Titles - User-Defined
 ------------------------------